 Since our ‘Extract’ was published from Mr. Stephens’ ‘Incidents of Travel,’ &c., we have found another important fact relating to the truth of the Book of Mormon.
 Central America, or Guatimala, is situated north of the Isthmus of Darien and once embraced several hundred miles of territory from north to south.—The city of Zarahemla, burnt at the crucifixion of the Savior, and rebuilt afterwards, stood upon this land as will be seen from the following words in the book of Alma:—’And now it was only the distance of a day and a half’s journey for a Nephite, on the line Bountiful, and the land Desolation, from the east to the west sea; and thus the land of Nephi, and the land of Zarahemla was nearly surrounded by water: there being a small neck of land between the land northward and the land southward.’
 [See Book of Mormon 3d edition, p.
 280-81.]
 It is certainly a good thing for the excellency and veracity, of the divine authenticity of the Book of Mormon, that the ruins of Zarahemla have been found where the Nephites left them: and that a large stone with engravings upon it, as Mosiah said; and a ‘large round stone, with the sides sculptured in hieroglyphics,’ as Mr. Stephens has published, is also among the left remembrances of the, (to him,) lost and unknown.
 We are not agoing to declare positively that the ruins of Quirigua are those of Zarahemla, but when the land and the stones, and the books tell the story so plain, we are of opinion, that it would require more proof than the Jews could bring to prove the disciples stole the body of Jesus from the tomb, to prove that the ruins of the city in question, are not one of those referred to in the Book of Mormon.
 (Ibid, p.
 927)

-As can be seen, the people were greatly influenced by Stephen’s Incidents of Travel in Central America book.
+As can be seen, the people were greatly influenced by Stephen’s book, Incidents of Travel in Central America.
 They cited it liberally.
 Any proof would have helped relieve the burden placed upon them by their critics, but this would not be one of them.

-The Book of Mormon has a different view of geography altogether, one centered in Western New York near where Joseph recovered the record, equal in size to Bible geography.
-False and outlandish Book of Mormon claims by Joseph’s followers have led to embarrassing non-confirmations both by DNA and archaeology, which has been a serious wound to The Book and the work it was called to do.
+The Book of Mormon has a different view of geography altogether, one centered in western New York, where Joseph recovered the record, equal in size to Bible geography.
+False and outlandish Book of Mormon claims by Joseph’s followers have led to embarrassing non-confirmations both by DNA and archaeology, which has been a severe wound to The Book of Mormon and the work it was called to do.

-Perhaps it was God’s way of protecting The Book.
+Perhaps it was God’s way of protecting The Book of Mormon.
 If proof had come forth while The Book of Mormon was solely associated with Joseph’s churches, then Joseph’s churches would have been validated.
 But as we have seen, God’s Church is much bigger than those, and He wants the body of Christ to receive the validation.